Los-merengue/Python-Learning/README.md

 # Data_Structures_and_Algorithm
-A repo on my journey for DSA and the programming course for
+A repo on my journey for DSA and the programming course for Udacity's Introduction to Python Programming Course